Click to add text...

 Jerome and three other students from the band formed a group and played at a local dive called the Lincoln Cabaret.
 Paid in dollars and beers, the young Felder couldn’t believe his luck.
 It was about this time he made a life-changing discovery.

 At a local record shop, Jerome heard a record by Big Joe Turner titled Piney Brown Blues.
 Turner’s effortless shouting of the lyrics convinced Jerome that this is the way a man should sound.
-He wanted to make that sound himself but as a sax player, he just wasn’t sure how.
+He wanted to make that sound himself but as a sax player, he just wasn’t sure how to do it.

 It’s been said when one door of opportunity closes, another one opens.
 For Jerome, it happened one night while at a nightclub without money to even buy a beer.
 And so, the owner of the club comes up to him and says, “What are you doing here, kid?”
 And he says, “Oh, I'm a blues singer.”
 The club owner responded, “Yeah, you're blues singer so, let's sing some blues.”
 So, he gets up and the band that night is Frankie Newton, one of the great trumpet players in jazz.
 And suddenly, Doc has to sing the blues.
 (1) It was the audience response—not just the lukewarm applause but, the routine acceptance of somebody who belonged on the bandstand, as a legitimate performer, that flipped the switch in his mind.
 In the space of a couple of minutes, he’d suddenly become a blues singer.
 (2)